DECLASSIFIED // INTELLIGENCE BRIEFING // FOR EDUCATIONAL PURPOSES ONLY

 - +Bittensor (TAO) is a decentralized machine learning network where participants are rewarded in TAO for providing valuable AI models, validation, and subnet operations.

-- +TAO has a Bitcoin-like supply schedule: 21 million max supply, halving every ~4 years, and emission through Proof of Work-analogous mechanics (though the actual consensus is Proof of Authority / Nominated Proof of Stake).
+- +TAO has a Bitcoin-like supply schedule: 21 million max supply with a halving emission curve (each halving is triggered when cumulative issuance reaches the next supply midpoint, the first having fired in December 2025), and emission through Proof of Work-analogous mechanics (though the actual consensus is Nominated Proof of Stake on Substrate).

 - +The Bittensor network is organized into subnets.
 Specialized sub-networks focused on specific tasks (language models, image generation, protein folding, financial prediction, etc.).
 Each subnet has its own miners, validators, and rewards.